ajayundale/assignment-01-BITSoM_BA_25111455/part2-nosql/rdbms_vs_nosql.md

 ## 2. The Innovation: Why MongoDB for Wearables and Notes
 Healthcare isn't just spreadsheets anymore; it’s messy data.
 This is where **MongoDB** comes in.

-* **Flexibility:** Doctors' notes, logs from smartwatches, and evolving medical forms don't always fit into neat rows and columns.
+* **Flexibility:** Doctors' notes, logs from various types of smartwatches, and ever evolving medical forms don't always fit into neat rows and columns.
 MongoDB doesn't require a strict "schema," so you can change the data format on the fly without breaking the system.
-* **Scale:** If your app suddenly explodes in popularity, MongoDB is designed to grow horizontally (adding more servers) much more easily than traditional databases.
+* **Scale:** MongoDB is designed to grow horizontally (adding more servers) much more easily than traditional databases.
+You can easily scale up your servers when needed.
 * **The Bottom Line:** If you're building a feature that needs to move fast and handle "unstructured" info, MongoDB is your best friend.

 ---